Dislocated Shoulder Surgeon

 Arthroscopic Glenoid Augmentation for Glenoid Bone Loss

 The shoulder joint is composed of three bones, the scapula (shoulder blade), the clavicle (collarbone) and the humerus (upper arm bone).
 The humeral head rests in the shallow socket of the scapula, known as the glenoid.
 The glenoid bone can become damaged and develop bone loss, typically from recurrent shoulder instability.
 Patients who have glenoid bone loss associated with recurrent shoulder instability may become candidates for glenoid reconstructive surgery, otherwise known as an arthroscopic glenoid augmentation.
-Greater Los Angeles, California area shoulder surgeon, Dr. Mark Getelman with offices in Van Nuys and Thousand Oaks specializes in diagnosing and treating shoulder instability connected with glenoid bone loss.
+Greater Los Angeles, California area shoulder surgeon, Dr. Mark Getelman with offices in Van Nuys and Westlake Village specializes in diagnosing and treating shoulder instability connected with glenoid bone loss.

 Shoulder instability occurs when the humeral head is forced out of the shoulder socket.
 This generally occurs from overuse or a traumatic event.
 Patients suffering from shoulder instability experience chronic pain and repeated shoulder dislocations which often results in varying levels of anterior-inferior glenoid bone loss.